mindspore-ai/docs/tutorials/experts/source_en/parallel/train_ascend.md

 bash run_cluster.sh /path/dataset /path/rank_table.json 16 8
 ```

+## Running the Script

+Currently MindSpore also supports `mpirun`of OpenMPI for distributed training on Ascend hardware platform without environment variable `RANK_TABLE_FILE`.

+### Single-host Training

+Take the distributed training script for eight devices[run_with_mpi.sh](https://gitee.com/mindspore/docs/blob/master/docs/sample_code/distributed_training/run_with_mpi.sh) for an example, the script will run in the background.
+The log file is saved in the device directory, the log for different device will be saved in `log_output/1/` directory.

+> If the script is executed by the root user, the `--allow-run-as-root` parameter must be added to `mpirun`.
+>
+> if user want to forbid OpenMPI to abort all processes as one or more processes return a non-zero status，the MCA parameter can be set as `-mca orte_abort_on_non_zero_status 0`.
+>
+> OpenMPI will bind processes to specified core by default. you can set `-bind-to none` to unbind when performing mutli-threads application.
+>
+> OpenMPI will set several environment variable with prefix `OPMI_` as running.
+Please don't overwrite them in script.
+>
+> Refer to [GPU Distributed Parallel Training Example](https://www.mindspore.cn/tutorials/experts/en/master/parallel/train_gpu.html)or OpenMPI document for detailed information.
+>
+>
+### Multi-host Training

+Before running multi-host training, you need to ensure that you have the same openMPI, Python, and MindSpore versions and install path on each node.

 ### Non-sink Mode Training

 In graph mode, you can specify to train the model in a non-sink mode by setting the environment variable [GRAPH_OP_RUN](https://www.mindspore.cn/docs/en/master/note/env_var_list.html)=1.
 In this case, you need to set environment variable `HCCL_WHITELIST_DISABLE=1` and train model with OpenMPI `mpirun`.
-The startup script is consistent with the [GPU's distributed training](https://www.mindspore.cn/tutorials/experts/en/master/parallel/train_gpu.html#running-the-script) script.

 ## Distributed Training Model Parameters Saving and Loading